Air France La Première lounge: who gets in and what it costs

 Inside: dining, spa, suites

-The private suites take it one step further: roughly 45 m² each, with a living room (sofa, office space, dining table for four, 54-inch screen), a bedroom with a king-size bed, a full bathroom with shower, and an individual outdoor patio.
+The private suites take it one step further: roughly 45 m² each, with a living room (sofa, two armchairs, a desk area, a dining table for four, a flat-screen TV and videoconferencing), a bedroom with a double bed and a safe, a bathroom, and an individual outdoor patio.
+Air France sells a suite as a three-hour block on the day of departure.
+There are three of them: one is built to accessibility standards for reduced mobility, and two interconnect for a party of up to eight.
+Guests are welcomed with champagne and caviar.
 Catering is the same menu as the lounge, served at your table, and Sisley treatments can be taken in-suite.
 A suite is the closest thing commercial aviation has to a private terminal without flying private.

 La Première vs the other CDG lounges